animator/learn-python/README.md

 2
 ```

-In the above example, `ala` is counted twice as the first occurence is in `valh"ala"` and the next occurance is in `"ala"la`.
-Although `ala` can be located again in `al"ala"`, it overlaps with the occurance `"ala"la`, hence it is not counted.
+In the above example, `ala` is counted twice as the first occurrence is in `valh"ala"` and the next occurrence is in `"ala"la`.
+Although `ala` can be located again in `al"ala"`, it overlaps with the occurrence `"ala"la`, hence it is not counted.

 ### find()